 The next is called a semi-open adoption and usually includes sharing of first names only, state and sometimes city of residence.
 Often families and birth families share phone calls and emails.

-In open adoption, many have shared how that this level of closeness and contact between the parents helps develops a deep trust, bond and security when so much is focused on the best needs of the child.
+In open adoption, many have shared how that this level of closeness and contact between the parents helps develop a deep trust, bond and security when so much is focused on the best needs of the child.

-A written agreement can be written up and signed.
+An agreement can be written up and signed.
 In some states this agreement isn’t a legal agreement, but rather a moral agreement that over the years might evolve.
 The best practices in custom adoption agreements is good communication between the parents and remaining in contact with the focus on the best interest of the child.
 This starts at the very beginning before the child is even born.